eddiesTime/sme_app/gfm_documentation.md

   - GetIt [\[37\]](https://pub.dev/packages/get_it)
-      - “Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App”
+      - “Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App”.
+It is used for Dependecy Injection.
   - Dartz [\[38\]](https://pub.dev/packages/dartz)
       - adds functional programming principles to dart
   - build\_runner [\[39\]](https://pub.dev/packages/build_runner)